GreenOps Ammo is developing a complete line of shotgun ammunition incorporating our patented biodegradable shotgun wad technology.

 How are GreenOps wads different?
 Unlike conventional wads, our wads are made from a biodegradable polymer formulation that genuinely biodegrades on land and in water.
 Most other biopolymers that are advertised as being biodegradable tend to biodegrade extraordinarily slowly (think geological time scales) unless given ideal conditions in a compost heap (and we suspect you, like us, don’t have a lot of experience shooting wads into compost heaps).
 In contrast, our wads completely biodegrade on land or in water (whether in the Caribbean or off the coast of Maine or in a wastewater treatment plant).
 They do not degrade immediately, but they are non-toxic, and if they are in water, they tend to sink.

-Note that before the advent of plastics, shotgun wads were all made from biodegradable materials such as wool felt or cardboard.
+Note that before the advent of plastics, shotgun wads were all made from biodegradable materials such as felt, cork, or cardboard.
 Injection moldable plastics provided cost and performance advantages, and were rapidly adopted by the industry.
 Importantly, our wad technology has the beneficial properties of a plastic wad without the negative effects on the environment.